In this third part I’ll explain how to work with posts and drafts in Jekyll.

 ---

-What is between the 3 horizontal lines --- is considered a YAML block.
+is considered a YAML block.
 This information will be used in Jekyll and will be available during the file and the documents related to this one, besides the will have Liquid tags available.
 If you want to use the Liquid tags and data, but no need to set anything in the YAML block you still can define an empty YAML block to make Jekyll process the file.

 Posts and drafts

-The posts are the content we put usually in the _posts directory and are wrote in languages like Markdown or other options, but I’ll explain the Markdown only because it’s simplicity and clean clode.
+directory and are wrote in languages like Markdown or other options, but I’ll explain the Markdown only because it’s simplicity and clean clode.

 Posts